mal/pokemon/index.md

     - Flashbacks to future episodes
     - Mentioning future events in the past tense

+The best place to open a discussion about a new or existing edit is [GitHub Issues][issues].
+Please do a quick search of existing issues before creating a new one.

+[issues]: {{ site.github.issues_url }}

 ## Notes

 It's worth knowing that the movies in particular play it pretty loose with